awslabs/clickstream-analytics-on-aws/docs/en/upgrade.md

 ### Migrate the Existing Data (only applicable when upgrading from a version earlier than v1.1.6)

+!!! info "Important"

+    The data migration process is CPU-intensive.
+Before starting the migration, ensure that the load on your Redshift is low.
+It's also advisable to consider temporarily increasing the RPUs of Redshift Serverless or the cluster size when migrating large volumes of data.

+    In our benchmark, we migrated 100 million events in 25 minutes using 32 RPUs of Redshift Serverless.

 1. Open [Redshift query editor v2][query-editor].
 You can refer to the AWS document [Working with query editor v2][working-with-query-editor] to log in and query data using Redshift query editor v2.

     !!! info "Note"